How to Make Your Own Terrarium

 I’ve always coveted my friend Melissa’s fabulous terrarium, which is the centerpiece of her stylish, cozy Brooklyn apartment.
-I’ve secretly wanted one of my own for ages, and recently realizing that some artsy terrariums can sell for thousands of dollars, I decided it was high time to learn how to make my own on the cheap.
-After much pleading, I’ve finally managed to convince Melissa to spill her terrarium secrets…
+I’ve secretly wanted one of my own for ages, and recently realizing that some artsy ones can sell for thousands of dollars, I decided it was high time to learn how to make my own on the cheap.
+After much pleading, I finally managed to convince Melissa to spill her terrarium secrets, which she was kind enough to share in this post!
+Read on to learn how you can make your own at home:

 I found a large, clear, sphere-shaped glass bowl at a floral supply shop.
-A glass vessel of this shape is called a “rose bowl” and they come in many different sizes.
-Mine happens to have a 15″ diameter at the widest point.
-Part of the success of these types of container gardens is providing for good drainage.
-This is because the glass container does not have a bottom drainage hole like a regular flower pot.
+A glass vessel of this shape is called a “rose bowl”, and they come in many different sizes—mine happens to have a 15″ diameter at the widest point.
+Part of the success of these types of container gardens is providing for good drainage because glass containers don’t have bottom drainage holes like regular flower pots.
+You can use any size glass container to make yours, ranging from a jar or brandy snifter to a fish tank.

 1. Start with a 1 1/2″ layer of small pebbles on the floor of the container.